juicysuii/Henini-Afcon/README.md

     * Your name
     * The teams you want to watch
     * Whether you have already booked a hotel or not
-    * Whether you have purchased tickets for the match you want to watch
+    * Which match you want to watch

 3. **Trip Planning** : Based on your responses, HENINI AFCON will generate a customized trip plan for you.
 This plan will include: